EU rebuffs British PM Johnson's opening Brexit bid

 He also said it risked weakening the delicate balance between nationalists and unionists in Northern Ireland.

-He said the best solution was a pledge to put in place arrangements as far as possible before the end of the transition period, and that this could be agreed as part of a deal on Britain’s future relationship with the EU.

-Dublin does not accept the assertion that the backstop is a threat to peace, an Irish government source said.
+Dublin does not accept that the backstop is a threat to peace, an Irish government source said.
 In a call with Johnson, Irish Prime Minister Leo Varadkar reiterated the EU’s position that the Withdrawal Agreement cannot be reopened.

 Additional reporting by Kylie MacLellan in London, Padraic Halpin in Dublin, John Chalmers in Brussels, Michel Rose in Paris; Writing by Guy Faulconbridge; Editing by Kevin Liffey